zdlopez/zdlopez.github.io/_posts/2014-12-14-first-post.md

 ### Hash Tables

 We did a big 4 day sprint on data structures.
 Of them all, Hash Tables were the most illuminating.
 My pair and I had to recode this data structure 3 different times to get it right.
-The lesson here being ensure that the mental model or picture you have is correct before you start coding.
+The lesson here being, ensure that the mental model or picture you have is correct before you start coding.
 Choices made during this design phase will impact just how easy or how difficult it is to implement various methods on your object.

 ### The people